giovsta/InstaDown/README.md

 \_______/|/    )_)\_______)   )_(   |/     \|(______/ (_______)(_______)|/    )_)
 ```

-DISCLAIMER: for those of you somehow thinking Steve Jobs was more than an enslaver getting phones out of Foxconn employees' tears, there seems to be an incompatibility between some of your Apple CPUs and the latest GeckoDriver instance.
+DISCLAIMER: There seems to be an incompatibility between some Apple CPUs and the latest GeckoDriver instance (in fact they gave out multiple geckodrivers to overcome the issue, but the downloader does not know that).
 If the related error pops up as you run the cookie creator, you can manually download the correct driver from [the official repository](https://github.com/mozilla/geckodriver/releases).
 I am guessing that is the aarch64 version.
 Then put its location (absolute path) in the cookie_creator.py and the InstaDown.py files swapping this string:

 ```driver = webdriver.Firefox(executable_path=GeckoDriverManager().install(), options=fireFoxOptions)```